rackerlabs/rackspace-how-to/content/wordpress-security-best-practices-linux.md

 sudo chown -R wp-user:www-data /var/www/example.com/

-The base permissions for your WordPress installation should be similar to the following examples:
+Use the following base permissions for your WordPress installation:

 755 (drwxr-xr-x) for folders
 644 (-rw-r--r--) for files

-This means that the wp-user is able to modify anything, but the web server has read-only access.
-To accomplsh this you can run this, with the assumption that the document root for your site is /var/www/example.com/:
+These permissions grant the wp-user the ability to modify anything, and the web server read-only access.

+The following example shows how to assign these permissions, using the example value of `/var/www/example.com/` as the document root of the site:

 find /var/www/example.com/ -type d -exec sudo chmod  755 {} \;
 find /var/www/example.com/ -type f -exec sudo chmod 644 {} \;

-This means that the wp-user will be able to modify anything, but the web server has read-only access.
-This is common practice for static sites, but as we discussed, there are some files wordpress will need to be able to access and execute in order to function correctly.
-These are the exceptions, assuming the same document root:
+These permissions grant the wp-user the ability to modify anything, and the web server read-only access.
+While this is common practice for static sites, there are some files that WordPress must be able to access and execute to function correctly.
+The following list shows the exceptions and the permissions that you need to set, assuming the same document root:

-find /var/www/example.com/wp-content/uploads -type d -exec sudo chmod 775 {} \;
+- `find /var/www/example.com/wp-content/uploads -type d -exec sudo chmod 775 {} \;`
-find /var/www/example.com/wp-content/upgrade -type d -exec sudo chmod 775 {} \;
+- `find /var/www/example.com/wp-content/upgrade -type d -exec sudo chmod 775 {} \;`
-find /var/www/example.com/wp-content/themes -type d -exec sudo chmod 775 {} \;
+- `find /var/www/example.com/wp-content/themes -type d -exec sudo chmod 775 {} \;`
-find /var/www/example.com/wp-content/plugins -type d -exec sudo chmod 775 {} \;
+- `find /var/www/example.com/wp-content/plugins -type d -exec sudo chmod 775 {} \;`

-find /var/www/example.com/wp-content/uploads -type f -exec sudo chmod 664 {} \;
+- `find /var/www/example.com/wp-content/uploads -type f -exec sudo chmod 664 {} \;`
-find /var/www/example.com/wp-content/upgrade -type f -exec sudo chmod 664 {} \;
+- `find /var/www/example.com/wp-content/upgrade -type f -exec sudo chmod 664 {} \;`
-find /var/www/example.com/wp-content/themes -type f -exec sudo chmod 664 {} \;
+- `find /var/www/example.com/wp-content/themes -type f -exec sudo chmod 664 {} \;`
-find /var/www/example.com/wp-content/plugins -type f -exec sudo chmod 664 {} \;
+- `find /var/www/example.com/wp-content/plugins -type f -exec sudo chmod 664 {} \;`

-sudo chmod 775 /var/www/example.com/wp-config.php
+- `sudo chmod 775 /var/www/example.com/wp-config.php`

-These directories are used for WordPress updates, theme and plugin updates, and blog attachment uploads (most commonly images).
+WordPress uses these directories are used for system updates, theme and plugin updates, and blog attachment uploads (most commonly images).

-### Wordpress Admin user
+### WordPress admin user

-Similar to how your Linux&reg; installation comes with a root user, your WordPress installation comes with an **admin** user.
-The admin user is plagued by the same issue, when attackers attempt a brute-force attack, this is an administrative user that exists in most every install.
+Similar to the Linux&reg; root user, your WordPress installation comes with an **admin** user.
+Because this is an administrative user that exists in almost every WordPress installation, hackers target it in brute-force attacks.
 The easiest way to close this attack vector is to remove the admin user.
-We recommend that you create a user with a different name, give them administrator privileges, and then delete the admin user.
+We recommend that you create a user with a different name, give that user administrator privileges, and then delete the admin user.

-### Secure Updates
+### Secure updates

-FTP is inherently insecure, especially when using password authentication.
-It is much more secure to set-up password-less ssh-key updates.First we will need to make sure that we have the proper packages installed.
-On Ubuntu or Debian, this can be done by issuing the following: sudo apt-get update; sudo apt-get install php5-dev libssh2-php libssh2-1-dev After this we will set up our SSH access.
-We will need to do these steps as 'wp-user'; since we disallowed login as wp-user, we will need to open a shell with the sudo command: sudo -u wp-user /bin/bash
+FTP is inherently insecure, especially when you are using password-based authentication.
+However, it is much more secure to set up SSH key updates instead of using passwords.
+Use the following steps to set up SSH key updates:

+1. Ensure that the necessary packages are installed on your system.
+On Ubuntu&reg; or Debian, run the following command:

+       sudo apt-get update; sudo apt-get install php5-dev libssh2-php libssh2-1-dev

+2. Set up your SSH access, performing the following  steps as 'wp-user'.
+Because you disallowed login as `wp-user`, you must open a shell by using the following sudo command:

+       sudo -u wp-user /bin/bash

-After this, you can move to the wp-user home directory and set up SSH keys: cd ~ ssh-keygen -t rsa -b 4096 mkdir ~/.ssh; cd ~/.ssh echo 'from="127.0.0.1"' `cat ~/.ssh/id_rsa.pub` > authorized_keys exit
+3. Use the following steps to move to the `wp-user` home directory and set up SSH keys:

+        cd ~
+        ssh-keygen -t rsa -b 4096
+        mkdir ~/.ssh; cd ~/.ssh
+        echo 'from="127.0.0.1"' `cat ~/.ssh/id_rsa.pub` > authorized_keys
+        exit
-After this make sure permissions are set correctly: sudo chmod 700 /home/wp-user/.ssh sudo chmod 040 /home/wp-user/.ssh/* sudo chmod 644 /home/wp-user/.ssh/authorized_keys After this, just add the following to your /var/www/example.com/wp-config.php define('FTP_PUBKEY','/home/wp-user/id_rsa.pub');
+        After this make sure permissions are set correctly: sudo chmod 700 /home/wp-user/.ssh
+        sudo chmod 040 /home/wp-user/.ssh/*
+        sudo chmod 644 /home/wp-user/.ssh/authorized_keys
+        After this, just add the following to your /var/www/example.com/wp-config.php define('FTP_PUBKEY','/home/wp-user/id_rsa.pub');
         define('FTP_PRIVKEY','/home/wp-user/id_rsa');
         define('FTP_USER','wp-user');
         define('FTP_PASS','');
         define('FTP_HOST','127.0.0.1:22');

-And you should be able to update wordpress, plugins, and themes without being prompted for login information.
+You should be able to update WordPress, plugins, and themes without being prompted for login information.

-Plugins
+### Plug-ins

-Best Practice is to use as few plugins as possible to achieve your desired result.
-There a few that I recommend to promote security:
+We recommend that you use as few plug-ins as possible to achieve the results that you want.
+We recommend that you use the following to promote security:

-* Login Security Solution <https://wordpress.org/plugins/login-security-solution/> - This is an all in one plugin that provides the ability to set strict password requirements, set password expiration periods, and get email notifications for repeated failed logins
+* **[Login Security Solution](https://wordpress.org/plugins/login-security-solution)**: This is an all-in-one plug-in that enables you to set strict password requirements, set password expiration periods, and receive email notifications for repeated failed logins.
-* Disable XML-RPC <https://wordpress.org/plugins/disable-xml-rpc/> - While it is possible to lock down XML-RPC via an .htaccess file, unless you have a compelling reason to need remote control of your wordpress install, it is better to simply disable it to prevent pingback attacks.
+* **[Disable XML-RPC](https://wordpress.org/plugins/disable-xml-rpc)**: It is possible to lock down XML-RPC by using an **.htaccess** file.
+However, unless you have a compelling reason to need remote control of your WordPress installation, it's better to simply disable it to prevent pingback attacks.
-* Disqus <https://wordpress.org/plugins/disqus-comment-system/> - The built in user and comment system for wordpress is decent, but it is very prone to spam.
-As such, I usually disable open registration ("Settings > "General" > uncheck "Anyone can register"), and use Disqus to moderate comments, and allow users to authenticate against their facebook or google accounts.
+* **[Disqus](https://wordpress.org/plugins/disqus-comment-system)**: Because the built-in user comment system for WordPress is very prone to spam, we recommend that you disable open registration (by navigating to **Settings > General**, then unchecking **Anyone can register**), then using Disqus to moderate comments instead and have users authenticate against their Facebook&reg; or Google&reg; accounts.